rags/pynt-contrib/README.md

 * Ivan Ven Osdel

 If you want to make changes the repo is at https://github.com/rags/pynt-contrib.
-You will need [pytest](http://www.pytest.org) to run the tests
+You will need [pytest](http://www.pytest.org) and mock to run the tests

 ```bash
 $ ./b t